antifold

 A Tiny Fourier Builder

-Add a second harmonic and the curve grows shoulders; add a third and corners begin to form.
+Turn up the second harmonic and the curve grows shoulders; add a third and corners begin to form.
 Higher $k$ brings finer detail.
-This is the time–frequency tradeoff in action: the left plot is time, the tiny bars are “how much” of each frequency you used.
-Most real decompositions include sines and phases too; here we keep the idea minimal.
+This is the time-frequency tradeoff in action: the blue curve is the signal in time, the green bars show “how much” of each frequency you used.
+JPEG images, MP3 audio, and MRI scans all rely on this same decomposition.
+Here we keep the idea minimal.

 Why this matters: waves, heat flow, circuits, and quantum dynamics all become easier when you think in frequencies.
 Many equations diagonalize in a Fourier basis, turning hard derivatives into simple multipliers.